Ontraport/frontend-interview-test-long/README.md

 ONTRAPORT 'Front-end Long Test'.
 We use it to gain an understanding of your front-end programming abilities before we meet face to face.

-We are trying to ascern your skill level in all areas of front end development (HTML, CSS, Javascript, and App Development).
+We are trying to ascertain your skill level in all areas of front end development (HTML, CSS, Javascript, and App Development).
 We are looking for candidates to fill all sorts of positions at all levels.
 Do your best and don't worry if your skills set is better suited for some parts of the test than others.
 Try and have fun with it!